 - Remove any damage with a file and ensure the top plates are all the same length.

-- Check the depth gauges again.
+- Check the depth gauges again along with the chain pitch.

 What is the purpose of a chainsaw sharpener?

-Regular usage of a chainsaw can cause the chains to grow dull.
-The chain can get dull over time while cutting into wood, but it must be sharpened immediately when cutting into metal or stone.
+Regular usage of a gas chainsaw can cause the chains to grow dull.
+The chain can get dull over time while cutting into firewood, but it must be sharpened immediately when cutting into metal or stone.
 After refueling, you may need to make a brief sharpening of the chain if you use it all day.

 What’s the best way to sharpen a chainsaw?